WordPress/gutenberg/packages/components/src/tabs/README.md

 ###### `tabId`: `string`

 The unique ID of the tab.
-It will be used to register the tab and match it to a corresponding `Tabs.Tabpanel` component.
+It will be used to register the tab and match it to a corresponding `Tabs.TabPanel` component.
 If not provided, a unique ID will be automatically generated.

 - Required: Yes